Anonymous slings mud at China's Tianhe, aims at Morgan Stanley

 And while Anonymous has a patchy record of success with its reports, Morgan Stanley's unit has never made a loss on a China investment in over 20 years of deals, a record that is the envy of peers who have suffered reputational and financial damage from claims of fraud at their China portfolio companies.

-Its past investments include Ping An Insurance Group (601318.SS) and Sihuan Pharmaceutical Holdings Group Ltd (0460.HK), which is seen as a textbook case of the profits that can be made by buying out overseas-listed China companies, then relisting them closer to home.
+Its past investments include Ping An Insurance Group and Sihuan Pharmaceutical Holdings Group Ltd , which is seen as a textbook case of the profits that can be made by buying out overseas-listed China companies, then relisting them closer to home.

 Morgan Stanley Private Equity Asia (MSPEA) is the largest institutional investor in Tianhe, with 8.6 percent of the company's stock, according to Thomson Reuters data, and the bank also has 27 percent of the MSPEA fund which invested in Tianhe.

-It has also effectively double dipped on the deal as a sponsor of Tianhe's $654 million Hong Kong IPO, with Bank of America Merrill Lynch (BAC.N) and UBS UBSN.VX.
+It has also effectively double dipped on the deal as a sponsor of Tianhe's $654 million Hong Kong IPO, with Bank of America Merrill Lynch and UBS.
 All three sponsors can be held liable under Hong Kong law if the IPO prospectus is proved to be fraudulent.

 Sources have told Reuters that MSPEA actively promoted the Tianhe investment when it was raising its fourth and biggest Asia fund of $1.7 billion.